 In 2018 and 2020, the Province’s Chief Gold Commissioner, without consultation with the Gitxaala Nation, registered several mineral claims over lands on Banks Island, British Columbia – i.e., lands the Gitxaala claim they have exclusively owned, occupied, governed, managed and harvested for over thousands of years.
 The Gitxaala have asserted Aboriginal rights, including rights of governance, harvesting and Aboriginal title to this area, and, as a result, argue they are entitled to the exclusive possession, use and control of minerals, as well as the rights to hunt, trap, harvest resources and uphold their laws over these lands.

-In this challenge to British Columbia’s “free entry” mineral tenure system, the Gitxaala’s position is that the provincial government has failed to make with Indigenous peoples a precondition for accepting and registering mineral claims over their territorial lands, or other lands where Indigenous peoples have asserted Aboriginal rights and title.
+In this challenge to British Columbia’s “free entry” mineral tenure system, the Gitxaala’s position is that the provincial government has failed to make it a precondition to accepting and registering mineral claims that consultations takes place with Indigenous peoples regarding their territorial lands, or other lands where Indigenous peoples have asserted Aboriginal rights and title.
 In particular, the Gitxaala claim the provincial government has a duty to consult before granting mineral claims on lands over which the Gitxaala have asserted Aboriginal title.